canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

 Run upgrade for the control-plane
 ---------------------------------

-To upgrade a plan targeting the **control-plane** applications use:
+To run an upgrade targeting the **control-plane** applications use:

 .. code:: bash

     cou upgrade control-plane

-**Note:** Control-plane applications will be upgraded using the `all-in-one`_ method, meaning that all units will be upgraded at once.

 Run upgrade for the data-plane
 ------------------------------

-To upgrade the **data-plane** applications use:
+To run an upgrade targeting the **data-plane** applications use:

 .. code:: bash

-    cou plan data-plane
+    cou upgrade data-plane

 **Note:**
-- It's essential to complete the upgrade of the **control-plane** components before being able to upgrade for **data-plane**.
+- It's essential to complete the upgrade of the **control-plane** components before being able to upgrade the **data-plane**.
-- Nova-compute and services colocated on the same machines will be upgraded using the `paused-single-unit`_ method, meaning that it will upgrade unit by unit.
+- By default, this command will not upgrade hypervisors that have VMs running.
+See the `Upgrade non-empty hypervisors`_ section to include them.

 Run upgrade for the hypervisors